martirrrrr/ThermalFaceRecognition/README.md

 ```

 ## NETWORK DETAILS
 The implemented neural network is a simplified architecture inspired by ResNet18, composed of an initial convolution layer followed by three residual layers (each layer contains two BasicBlock blocks), each of which learns increasingly abstract representations of input data.
 The network works on grayscale images sized to 112×112 and uses initial max pooling, followed by Adaptive Average Pooling and a fully connected final for classification into 142 classes.
-Residual blocks allow the flow of gradients during backpropagation, improving trainability even on deep nets.

 ### Simplification adopted
 Compared to the standard ResNet architecture, some simplifications have been adopted to reduce computational complexity and adapt the model to the available dataset.
 In particular: